Mohammad-01/FinalProjectTask2/Task1.md

 Database design : LocalStorage

-LocalStorage : Is a feature that allows JavaScript sites and apps to save key-value pairs in a web browser without having to worry about them expiring.
+LocalStorage: This is a feature that allows JavaScript sites and apps to save key-value pairs in a web browser without their expiring.
 This means that the data stored in the browser will survive the closing of the browser window.

 We will use LocalStorage to save the add items in favorite list it in the browser when the user back to the website after he close the website.